survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 ### Implementing a Getter for `NoteStore`

 Given our lanes contain references to notes through ids, we are going to need some way to resolve those ids to actual notes.
-One neat way to do this is to implement a public method, `NoteStore.get(notes)` for the purpose.
-It takes an array of `Note` ids in and returns corresponding objects.
+One neat way to do this is to implement a public method `NoteStore.get(notes)` for the purpose.
+It accepts an array of `Note` ids, and returns corresponding objects.

 This can be achieved using the `map` operation.
 First we need to get the ids of all notes to match against.
-After that we can perform a lookup for each note id passed using `indexOf`.
+After that, we can perform a lookup for each note id passed in using `indexOf`.

 Just implementing the method isn't enough.
 We also need to make it public.
 In Alt this can be achieved using `this.exportPublicMethods`.
 It takes an object that describes the public interface of the store in question.
 Consider the implementation below: